-Because it’s a reality in which the political horse has already bolted, with rugby seemingly trying to right the wrongs of the ‘past’ very much in the present, by wearing ‘Rainbow Laces’ and ‘taking a knee’ gestures, at a time when the British Government is led by a Prime Minister who is on record as having stated gay men are “tank-topped bum boys”, that black people are “piccaninnies” with “water-melon smiles” (which Boris Johnson subsequently dismissed as ‘satire’) and compared Muslim women wearing burqa’s to “letter-boxes” and “bank robbers”, for which he was later cleared by an ‘independent panel’ Chaired by a member of the Queens Counsel, as amplified by host of media stenographers.
+Because it’s a reality in which the political horse has already bolted, with rugby seemingly trying to right the wrongs of the ‘past’ very much in the present, by wearing ‘Rainbow Laces’ and ‘taking a knee’ gestures, at a time when the British Government is led by a racist, homophobic Prime Minister who is on record as having stated gay men are “tank-topped bum boys”, that black people are “piccaninnies” with “water-melon smiles” (which Boris Johnson subsequently dismissed as ‘satire’) and compared Muslim women wearing burqa’s to “letter-boxes” and “bank robbers”, for which he was later cleared by an ‘independent panel’ Chaired by a member of the Queens Counsel, before being amplified and ‘legitimised’ by host of media stenographers.

 And so I ask you; where could it possibly be that these incessant homophobic, sexist, racist and xenophobic attitudes occurring outside rugby stadia emanate from, to repeatedly permeate throughout UK society?
 It’s a rhetorical question of course, because its permeated permission comes from UK politicians themselves and through media ‘journalism’ who in turn are ‘validated’ whenever necessary by judicial and other British State structures, including the ‘structural validation‘ which takes place in its name on the sports-field.